brightsg/TSUniformGrid/README.md

 TSUniformGrid
 ============

 `TSUniformGrid` is a simple uniform grid control for Cocoa.
-In many ways the view behaves like `NSStackView` except that all subviews are laid out to be a uniform size.
+In many ways the view behaves like `NSStackView` except that all subviews are laid out to be a uniform size, both horizontally and vertically.

 The grid is implemented as a subclass of a vertically configured `TSUniformStack`.
 The superclass can be used individually in situations where a simple uniform view stack is required.